rootbeerking/Tilengine/docs/starting.md

 ```

 ### Bitmap background
 To set a bitmap, there is the function \ref TLN_SetBGBitmap that takes the \ref TLN_Bitmap reference of a loaded bitmap.
-To see how to load an manipulate bitmaps, please refer to [Bitmaps section](bitmaps.md).
+To see how to load and manipulate bitmaps, please refer to [Bitmaps section](bitmaps.md).
 For now, to load a bitmap called "Background.png" and set it as the background, you have to do the following:
 ```c
 TLN_Bitmap background = TLN_LoadBitmap ("Background.png");
 TLN_SetBGBitmap (background);
 ```
-It's possible to change the default palette provided by the bitmap.
+It is possible to change the default palette provided by the bitmap.
 To do so, use the \ref TLN_SetBGPalette function that takes a \ref TLN_Palette object.
 To see how to load and manipulate palettes, please refer to [Palettes section](palettes.md).
 Assuming you have an alternative palette file called "Background.act", do the following to set it:
 ```c
 TLN_Palette palette = TLN_LoadPalette ("Background.act");
 TLN_SetBGPalette (palette);
 ```

-### Disabling background
+### Disabling background color
-It is possible to disable background at all if you know that the last layer covers the entire screen without holes, to gain some performance:
+To gain some performance, you may choose to disable a background color.
+Only do so if the last layer covers the entire screen without any transparent areas.:
 ```c
 TLN_DisableBGColor ()
 ```

 ## Setting the assets path
-By default tilengine loads all graphic assets in the same directory where the executable is.
+By default Tilengine loads all graphic assets in the same directory where the executable is.
 If you want to set your assets in a structured tree of folders -which is recommended-, you can set it with the \ref TLN_SetLoadPath function.
 It accepts relative or absolute paths, and interprets slash and backslash as path separator on any platform.
 For example:
 ```c
 TLN_SetLoadPath ("./assets/level1");
 ```

 ## Error handling
-Most functions in tilengine return either a reference to a requested object, or a boolean value signaling if the operation was successful or not.
+Most functions in Tilengine return either a reference to a requested object, or a boolean value signaling if the operation was successful or not.
 When an operation fails you can get an specific error code with the \ref TLN_GetLastError, whereas the \ref TLN_GetErrorString returns a string with a description about the requested error code:
 ```c
 int error = TLN_GetLastError ();
 char* description = TLN_GetErrorString (error);